School 21: Curriculum

-School 21 is a free school.
+Oasis School 21 is a free school.
 Free schools are exempt from the National Curriculum for England, though they must still teach a "broad and balanced" curriculum that includes Relationship and Sex Education, religious education, and the subjects of English, maths, and science.
-School 21 is a specialist school for the English language.
+Oasis School 21 is a specialist school for the English language.
 It is named after its curriculum, which co-founder Peter Hyman has said "prepares students for the 21st century".
 The school's ethos and curriculum is built around developing six attributes in its students for success in the 21st century.
 They are eloquence, expertise, grit, spark, craftmanship and professionalism.
 The school tries to develop these attributes by focusing on coaching and oracy.
 Coaching, with regular school assemblies, is used to teach subject content to students.
 It is also used to teach students how to become eloquent speakers and to teach them professionalism.
 Oracy is central to the curriculum, and the school has developed a framework for the subject with the University of Cambridge.
 The school intends for oracy to be at an equal level with literacy.
 Students are encouraged to speak in and outside of lessons, and students aged 8 and above deliver speeches to an audience in the style of TED Talks.
 By Year 7, all students perform a five-minute speech without notes to an audience of parents, teachers and other students at the end of the school year.

 The curriculum is also based on the idea that a new approach toward pedagogy and the standardised curriculum is needed to prepare the youth for adulthood.
 Peter Hyman has argued that an engaged education has to include the engagement of the head (an "academic education"), the heart (a "character education") and the hand (a "can-do education").
-Education at School 21 is split between activities for the head, the heart and the hand.
+Education at Oasis School 21 is split between activities for the head, the heart and the hand.
 Activities for the head are meant to encourage academic success, activities for the heart are meant to encourage the development of well-being and the individual, and activities for the hand are meant to encourage problem solving and brainstorming.